PRIOR WRITTEN NOTICE

 Examples of actions and refusals requiring Prior Written Notice:

-- Before evaluations/assessments are conducted or not conducted (included in Consent for Evaluation and Assessment with Prior Written Notice)
+- Before initial evaluations/assessments are conducted or not conducted (included in Consent for and Prior Written Notice of Evaluation and Assessment for Early ACCESS)

 - Before any substantive changes to the provision of services listed on the IFSP (e.g., change in location, amount of time, mode of delivery, etc.)